gutenberg-team/fakenews-subnet/docs/VALIDATOR.md

 API Keys:
 * `OPENAI_API_KEY` - OpenAI API key.
 You should provide your own paid key with access to "gpt-4o-mini" model.
 * `WANDB_API_KEY` - Optional - Wandb API key for logging.
+If you don't have a W&B API key, please reach out to the Gutenberg team via Discord in subnet chat and we can provide one to our project.

-W&B configuration (Optional):
+W&B configuration:
 * `WANDB_ENTITY` - The entity to log to.
-Default value is `gutenberg-fakenews`.
-Don't specify this parameter if you want to log to the default entity.
+If you want to log into our entity, please, specify `gutenberg-fakenews`.
 * `WANDB_PROJECT` - The project within entity to log to.
-Default value is `SN66_Validator`.
-Don't specify this parameter if you want to log to the default project.

-If you don't have a W&B API key, please reach out to the Gutenberg team via Discord in subnet chat and we can provide one.
+If you want to log into our project, please, specify `SN66_Validator`.

 Example:
 ```bash